 These two groups merged, and Christ Fellowship was born.

-We're a family that seeks to follow Jesus together for the glory of God and the Good of Fort Leavenworth
+We're a diverse family who exists for the glory of God and the Good of Fort Leavenworth.

 (Eph.
 4:15-16, Matt 28:19, 1 Cor.
 10:31, Acts 1:8)